Gather Together in My Name: Motherhood and family

 Beginning in Gather Together, motherhood and family issues are important themes throughout Angelou's autobiographies.
 The book describes the change and the importance of Rita's relationship with her own mother, the woman who had abandoned her and her brother as children, demonstrated by Rita's return to her mother at the end of the book, "after she realizes how close to the edge she has come, as a woman and as a mother".
 Vivian Baxter cares for Rita's young son as Rita attempts to make a living.
 Critic Mary Jane Lupton states that "one gets a strong sense throughout Gather Together of [Rita's] dependence on her mother".
-Critic Lyman B. Hagen remarks that Angelou's relationship with her mother becomes more important in Gather Together, and that Vivian is now more influential in the development of Angelou's attitudes.
+Angelou's relationship with her mother becomes more important in Gather Together and Vivian is now more influential in the development of Angelou's attitudes.
 Lupton calls Clyde's kidnapping a "powerful sequence of mother-loss" and connects it to the kidnapping of Clyde's son in the 1980s.
-Angelou has compared the production of this book to giving birth, an apt metaphor given the birth of her son at the end of Caged Bird.
-Like many authors, Angelou views the creative writing process and its results as her children.
+Like many authors, Angelou viewed the creative writing process and its results as her children and compared the production of this book to giving birth, an apt metaphor given the birth of her son at the end of Caged Bird.